 Every Bob Timberlake reproduction is copyrighted with the Federal Government so it cannot be reproduced without our express permission.
 We must send a copy of the reproduction to the Copyright Office in Washington for them to use for comparison in the event of copyright violations.
 Those reproductions (usually two) are referred to as "copyright proofs".

-Signed and Numbered Reproductions
+Signed and Numbered Releases

 This is a reproduction which has been signed by the artist without any numbers included.
 It is generally not limited and more can be printed at any time without affecting the integrity of the edition.
 This is often referred to as an "Open" edition or "Unlimited" edition.